Hospital bed count across Arkansas

 The statistics show the total numbers of hospital beds, ICU beds and ventilators; the number in use by covid-19 patients; and the unused total of each.
 Other beds and ventilators in use are for patients suffering from different illnesses or injuries.

-These are Thursday's totals, as reported to the Health Department by hospitals:
+These are Friday's totals, as reported to the Health Department by hospitals:

 Total ventilators 1,079